'Vision Zero' Road Safety Strategy 2024 to 2035

 1.1

 We want to allow greater flexibility to implement 20 mph speed limits.
-The aim is to have a more flexible policy, (not a blanket approach), that will facilitate the implementation of 20 mph schemes across Surrey's residential areas, town centres and near schools where this is supported by local people and local County Councillor.
+The aim is to have a more flexible policy, (not a blanket approach), that will facilitate the implementation of 20 mph schemes focussing on Surrey's residential areas, town centres, village centres and near schools.
 This is because lower speeds (especially where there are more people walking, wheeling, and cycling) will provide a range of benefits including:

 • Reduced risk and severity of collisions, especially for people walking, wheeling and cycling